 Arnold Air Force Base is home to Arnold Engineering Development Center (AEDC).
-Located about one hour north of Nashville, Tennessee, the Center operates engine test cells, ballistic ranges, wind tunnels, and much more in support of national defense, research, and development.
+Located about one hour south of Nashville, Tennessee, the Center operates engine test cells, ballistic ranges, wind tunnels, and much more in support of national defense, research, and development.

 Find information about including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.